genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 ### Updating the header

 Next, we want to add a button to the header sidebar to reset the layout.
-In this seed the header is defined in a file called `default.ts`.
+In this seed, the header is defined in a file called `default.ts`.

 ```html {4-14} title='default.ts'
 <div class="container">